 Today, if you are up for it, I’d like you to try something.
 And if this improves your mood, then try to make it part of your daily routine.

 Spend 15 minutes doing something relaxing.
-Make it purposeful by choosing something that allows you to slow down your mind.
+Make it purposeful by choosing something that allows you to slow your mind.
 Take a walk while listening to soothing music or looking at nature.

 Meditate, either formally or simply by sitting in a comfortable chair, closing your eyes, and focusing your attention on your breathing.
-Count your breath if it helps clear your mind.
+Count your breaths if it helps clear your mind.
 Do this for 10 minutes.